chriskrycho/v5.chriskrycho.com/site/journal/2020/Understanding args in Glimmer Components.md

     Software developers working with Ember Octane; also developers with a decent amount of JavaScript knowledge interested in deepening their understanding of modern JavaScript.

 thanks: >
   A conversation with [Nathaniel Furniss](https://www.linkedin.com/in/nlfurniss/) helped me see the value of stripping out all the autotracking and Ember/Glimmer-isms for explaining this concept.
-[Chris Garrett](https://pzuraq.com) ([@pzuraq](https://github.com/pzuraq)) pointed me to the actual Glimmer implementation of the concepts discussed in this post, and he and [Ilya Radchenko](https://ilyaradchenko.com) reviewed its contents.
+[Chris Garrett](https://pzuraq.com) ([@pzuraq](https://github.com/pzuraq)) pointed me to the actual Glimmer implementation of the concepts discussed in this post, and he, [Ilya Radchenko](https://ilyaradchenko.com), and [Thao Bach](https://www.linkedin.com/in/thaobach/) reviewed its contents.

 tags:
   - software development